 According to the Environment Agency of Iceland (EAI):

-“Camping with no more than three tents is allowed on uncultivated ground for a single night, unless the landowner has posted a notice to the contrary.
+“Camping with no more than three tents is allowed on the uncultivated ground for a single night unless the landowner has posted a notice to the contrary.
 However, campers should always use designated campsites where they do exist.
 Do not camp close to farms without permission.
 If a group of more than three tents is involved, these campers must seek permission from the landowner before setting up camp outside marked campsite areas.

 There are also protected areas in Iceland where you definitely may NOT camp.
 For a complete list of protected locations and descriptions of when to ask permission, visit the camping rules page.

 Please use a designated campsite when it’s available.
 With more than three tents or driving a campervan, ask permission of the landowner.
 Avoid protected areas.

 If you do choose to camp outside designated areas, please follow the rules above, and leave no trace of your presence behind — so Iceland stays beautiful for locals and future travelers.